GhoshSrinjoy/GhoshSrinjoy/README.md

 ---

 ## 🔭 What I’m Working On
-- **AI/ML Engineer @ RX-Systems**:
+- **Software Development and Testing and AI/DS Consulting**:
+  - Software Testing and Development of communication protocols, Resource managers, etc, of edge-based Medical devices.
-  - Currently, developing a **multi-agent system** for entire end-to-end Blackbox Testing (Requirement Analysis to Feature file generation) for XpressRT.
+  - Currently, developing version 2 of  the **multi-agent system** for entire end-to-end Blackbox Testing (Requirement Analysis to Feature file generation) for XpressRT (Version 1: Deployed using GitLab's CI/CD + Runpod Compute; and in testing).

 ---